Welcome to Our Blog on the Camino Portuguese

 This morning, after slowly making our way downstairs for a communal breakfast of freshly squeezed orange juice and yogurt, we headed out for a second day of exploring Lisbon.

 We made a long list of places we wanted to visit last night when we studied the guidebook, so when we headed out, we were full of enthusiasm and determination.
 However, we were almost immediately waylaid by the delicious smells coming from the bakery down the street.
-We stopped for our first wonderful, incredible, highly addictive cafe com leche and a Portuguese specialty, a pair of delicious pastel de nata (tarts consisting of warm custard inside delicate pastry shells).
+We stopped for our first wonderful, incredible, highly addictive cafe con leche and a Portuguese specialty, a pair of delicious pastel de nata (tarts consisting of warm custard inside delicate pastry shells).
 Highly encouraged by our second breakfast, we set off once again.

 We were indirectly headed in the direction of the Castelo S. Jorge as we made our way up the steep, narrow, cobblestone streets with their beautiful but hard, white, tile sidewalks.
 The narrow streets were bordered by walls covered in pale pastel stucco or brightly coloured tiles, accented by cheerful doors painted bright blue, yellow, green, or red.
 Many of the steepest streets, where the sidewalk became a set of shallow stairs with a railing, were edged with buildings that were covered in busy, many-coloured graffiti.
-Combined with the red tiled roofs and the white lace curtains in the windows, the effect was a cheerful, eclectic, slightly haphazard city that begged to be explored.
+Combined with the red-tiled roofs and the white lace curtains in the windows, the effect was a cheerful, eclectic, slightly haphazard city that begged to be explored.

 Lisbon Tram

-On our wanderings we passed one of Lisbon's iconic yellow trams, parked on a very steep hill, just outside of a station.
+On our wanderings, we passed one of Lisbon's iconic yellow trams, parked on a very steep hill, just outside of a station.
 In any other city these 1930's trams would likely be in a museum, but here they are still in use, as the steep slopes and tight turns of their routes cannot be navigated by modern replacements.
 Although a ride along tramway route 28 is a popular tourist activity, and apparently provides a fantastic tour of the city, we chose to continue our own explorations on foot.

 Soon we found ourselves wandering off the main tourist drag, enjoying the stunning tile work that covered the walls of entire buildings in some places, and admiring the simple architecture of the city.
 We found ourselves in a small municipal park that boasted a large statue, a patch of grass with a small pool of water, and many tall shade trees.
 Several small cafes were located around the edges of the park too, but they were all tightly closed this morning.
-We spent quite a bit of time photographing the colourful, exotic, and slightly comical looking Muscovy Ducks and Red Junglefowl that were wandering around in the shady green oasis.
+We spent quite a bit of time photographing the colourful, exotic, and slightly comical-looking Muscovy Ducks and Red Junglefowl that were wandering around in the shady green oasis.

 The streets around the Castelo S. Jorge became tighter, steeper, and more crowded, and we soon found ourselves surrounded once again by souvenir shops and immaculately painted homes with picturesque flowerpots in the windows and colourful laundry hanging on lines across the road.
-We joined the throng of people climbing the steep hill leading up to the castle, and eventually the line waiting to get inside.
+We joined the throng of people climbing the steep hill leading up to the castle, and eventually, the line waiting to get inside.

 Lisbon Castelo